0xSendo/CSIT327/README.md

 ## Features
    - Assignment tracking

    - Journal
+   This acts as a notepad

    - Deadline Tracking
+   This feature shows the nearest deadline for the assignment

 ## Installation
 To install and get the program in working order, you need to install Python to your computer.